Blade (1998 film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 59% based on 114 reviews, with an average rating of 6/10.
-The site's critics consensus states: "Though some may find the plot a bit lacking, Blades action is fierce, plentiful, and appropriately stylish for a comic book adaptation."
+The site's critics' consensus states: "Though some may find the plot a bit lacking, Blades action is fierce, plentiful, and appropriately stylish for a comic book adaptation."
+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 25 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave the film three stars out of four, writing: "Blade ... is a movie that relishes high visual style.
-It uses the extreme camera angles, the bizarre costumes and sets, the exaggerated shadows, the confident cutting between long shots and extreme closeups.
+It uses the extreme camera angles, the bizarre costumes and sets, the exaggerated shadows, and the confident cutting between long shots and extreme closeups.
 It slams ahead in pure visceral imagery".
 James Berardinelli gave the film 2½ stars out of 4, writing: "Blade has the capacity to dazzle, but it also will leave many viewers dissatisfied".
 Berardinelli also wrote: "Blade opens brilliantly, with a series of fast-paced, visually-engaging scenes that display the seedy underbelly of vampire society and introduce the implacable title character in true superhero fashion.
-For about its first hour, the movie offers violent, visceral, rapid fire entertainment that concentrates as much on developing a distinctive atmosphere as on advancing a minimalist storyline.
+For about its first hour, the movie offers violent, visceral, rapid-fire entertainment that concentrates as much on developing a distinctive atmosphere as on advancing a minimalist storyline.
 Unfortunately [...] it keeps going and going, eventually wearing out its welcome".
 Dennis Harvey of Variety wrote: "Though slick and diverting in some aspects, increasingly silly pic has trouble meshing disparate elements -- horror, superhero fantasy, straight-up action -- into a workable whole".
 John Krewson of The A.V.
 Club was critical of the story and the dialogue, but praised the "creative cinematography and non-stop, decently choreographed gratuitous violence".

 Critics such as A. Asbjørn Jøn have noted not only the important place of Blade in the wider vampire genre, but also possible intertextual links between the Whistler character and a character named Whistler in A Dozen Black Roses (1996) by Nancy A. Collins, as they possess "striking similarities in role, dramatic focus, visual appearance, and sharing the name".